gromnitsky/proverbs/README.md

 # Proverbs

-A JFF SPA viewer of a collection of ancient and modern proverbs from peoples around the world.
+A JFF SPA viewer of a collection of ancient and modern proverbs.

 Uses lunr.js for the FTS.
 Doesn't contain any server-side code.
 A usual, dull Angular app.

 ## Why?

-Sometimes I enjoy trolling people's Facebook posts w/ 'wisdom', thus I needed a way to query a DB w/ proverbs.
+I needed a way to search through 'wisdom' proverbs solely for the purpose of trolling on Facebook.
+It turns out, many take such noncence ('ancient sayings about love', omg) at face value.

-If you'd like to add a missing proverb, edit `src/misc.txt`, the go to the temporal directory and type:
+If you'd like to add a missing proverb, edit `src/misc.txt`, then go to the temporal directory and type:

 	$ make -f PATH_TO_THE_SOURCE/proverbs/main.mk NODE_ENV=production

 (iojs 2.x & bower are required.)

-The directory `release/src` will contain full, ready to deploy, SPA code. rsync it to a directory that is served by any static HTTP server.
+The directory `release/src` will contain full, ready to deploy, SPA code. rsync it to a directory that is served by any HTTP static server.

 ## Bugs